rlrio/phonebook/README.md

 > GET /users/{userId}

-> GET /users/search ---- поиск пользователей по имени (или его части)
+> GET /users/search ---- search user by name (or part of the name)

 > POST /users/add